College Park East, Saskatoon: Parks and recreation

-The College Park East Community Association provides neighbourhood residents with access to a broad range of quality sports, recreational, and leisure programs.
+The East College Park Community Association provides neighbourhood residents with access to a broad range of quality sports, recreational, and leisure programs.
 The association operates a variety of programs out of Roland Michener and St. Augustine schools.
 Volunteers also organize fundraisers, stage community events, maintain and operate the community rink, put together a newsletter and work with the City on local concerns such as park development.

-A traveling skate trailer, operated by the City of Saskatoon, stops at Roland Michener school to complement the skateboard service provided at the Lions Skate Park in Victoria Park for youths aged 5 – 14.

 Commercial

-Commercial development includes a strip mall on Boychuk Drive and Laurentian Drive, and a convenience store and car wash on 8th Street and McKercher Drive.
+Commercial development includes a strip mall on Boychuk Drive & Laurentian Drive, and a convenience store and car wash on 8th Street & McKercher Drive.
+There is also a strip-mall development on 8th Street just to the west of the community boundary.
+As of 2020, there were 97 licensed home-based businesses in the area.

 All other property in the neighbourhood is zoned as residential.
-55 home-based businesses exist in the area.
-There is also strip-mall development on 8th Street just to the west of the community boundary.

 Location

 College Park East is located within the Lakewood Suburban Development Area.
 It is bounded by 8th Street to the south, the CP Railway tracks to the east, College Drive to the north, and McKercher Drive to the west.
 Inside those boundaries, the roads are a mix of local roads and collector roads.